Week 02

 Skiing and snowboarding place stress on knees, hips, and back.
 Smart preseason training helps by:

-The key to preventing injuries while training for skiing and snowboarding is combining strength work, mobility drills, and progressive loading.
+The key to building resilience to injuries is combining strength work, mobility drills, and progressive loading.
 Here’s how:

 Preparing your body in advance ensures your hiking training plan builds strength without breaking you down, so you arrive at the trail feeling confident, not injured.